hakanersu/imdb-importer/README.md

 ## Searching

-Basic postgresql search will be slow, you can add full text search to titles datatable with `importer import:fulltext`.
+Basic postgresql search will be slow, you can add full text search to titles datatable with `php imdb-importer import:fulltext`.
 This will run below queries to add fairly fast search feature.

 ```sql
 ALTER TABLE titles ADD COLUMN tsv_title_text tsvector;